 Wy'East Mountain Academy students have unlimited access to best skate terrain in Oregon.
 The Concrete Jungle is 60,500 square feet of the most innovative landscape in the Pacific Northwest, designed by our own Skateboard Director, Jamie Weller.

-Wy'East Mountain Academy is home to a state-of-the-art MaxAir Super Quad 14’ x 14’ trampoline.
+Wy'East Mountain Academy is home to two state-of-the-art MaxAir Super Quad 14’ x 14’ trampolines.
 The MaxAir Super Quad features a smooth, powerful bounce with plenty of room to focus on mechanics and development of new tricks, from basic rotations all the way to the most advanced.

 Students, guest athletes, and professionals will have endless options to progress, practice, and train with this cutting-edge set up.
 Positioned strategically next to Wy'East Mountain Academy’s private 60’x 60’ BagJump™ with walls varying in height from four to eight feet, the MaxAir Super Quad will help grow air awareness for students looking to develop larger and off-axis rotations.

-In addition to the super trampoline, Wy'East Mountain Academy has also newly resurfaced the launch ramps on campus with Skatelite™, allowing everyone the ability to “send it,” into the bag.
-The addition of Skatelite™ allows skiers, snowboarders, and skateboarders to learn and development new skills safely on campus, before confidently taking the skills on-hill or to the Concrete Jungle™.
+In addition to the super trampoline, Wy'East Mountain Academy also has a newly resurfaced dry-slope launch ramp allowing everyone the ability to “send it,” into the bag.
+This training feature allows skiers and snowboarders to learn and develop new skills safely on campus, before confidently taking the skills on-hill.

 Healthy meals for our active and growing students are prepared and served in the campus cafeteria, daily.
 The Academy culinary staff cater to vegetarian, vegan, gluten free, or other dietary preferences or restrictions, upon request (please let us know in advance!).
 Made-to-order breakfast (breakfast burritos or pancakes, you choose) and a buffet-style dinner are prepared each day, and students pack their own sack lunches (to be eaten on hill or at the skate park) with provided ingredients before departing for the day.
 Our Director of Nutrition welcomes favorite recipes so we can provide a "taste of home" while students are away from their families during the school year—feel free to send them our way!